 By means of analog start and analog end any measuring point can be scaled so that the resulting measuring range covers the full range of the bar graph or line chart or of an analog output (2V, 10V or 20mA).
-The measured value of any measuring point as well as a programmed value can be output to the analog output sensors, dynamic pressure sensors and O2 sensors.
-With infrared sensors the parameters zero point and slope correction are used for background temperature and emissivity factor.
+The measured value of any measuring point as well as a programmed value can be output to the analog output parameters zero point and slope correction are used for background temperature and emissivity factor.